Skip to priority announcement. Skip to main content

 The liquid part serves to quench your thirst (kW), however, the foam is the excess that doesn't serve much purpose but is a necessity (kVAR).
 Therefore, the better the bartender (the more efficient the generator), the more beer (kW) you get.
 The less foam (kVAR) the happier you are!
 To the left is an image to represent just that.

-If you have any questions regarding the role kVAR plays in your next project, please do reach out to us at the link below and we’d be happy to help.
+If you have any questions regarding the role kVAR plays in your next project, contact us below or give us a call.

 Keep Up To Date With Our Blogs